-Note that the real force of Sewell’s argument, as suggested in the example, is that the successful intervention of culture in this fashion is a contingent process, making the activation of the structure also contingent as an outcome.
+Note that the real force of the cultural argument, as suggested in the example, is that the successful intervention of culture in this fashion is a contingent process, making the activation of the structure also contingent as an outcome.
 The mere presence of a priest does not turn the people gathered in a church into his laity.
 The cooperation of a group of people as a congregation is a separate act, depending on whether or not their socialization into their roles is successful.
 But that socialization might very well fail — either because insufficient resources were poured into it or because the target audience remained unimpressed or unable to internalize the religious codes.
-If we could just assume the success of the interpretive schemes needed for the actors to accept their place within the structure, then Sewell’s insistence that structure is an effect of meaning would become suspect — for we could very well accept that a social structure needs actors to understand and accept the roles that come with it but also be confident that once the structure is in place, the role identification will most likely come about.
+If we could just assume the success of the interpretive schemes needed for the actors to accept their place within the structure, then the insistence, as Sewell observes, that structure depends on interpretive acts — for we could very well accept that a social structure needs actors to understand and accept the roles that come with it but also be confident that once the structure is in place, the role identification will most likely come about.
 In that case, the causal independence of culture would be drastically reduced and, conversely, the causal independence of structure increased.
 If that were so, then to insist on the primacy of culture would simply be otiose — for culture would be an effect of structure, and not vice versa, as Sewell suggests.
 Hence, the real power of his argument resides in its implication that not only does meaning activate structure, but its availability to carry out this task cannot be taken for granted.

 Now, it is undoubtedly true that many social structures confirm to Sewell’s description.
 It is easy to think of many other examples in which either a) a social structure depends on agents having internalized certain cultural codes or b) the internalization of those codes is itself a contingent outcome.
 Of course, as I have noted, Sewell does not present the latter condition as a separate proposition in his argument.
 He derives the causal independence of culture or meaning from proposition A — that social structures must be interpreted in order for them to take effect.
 But once we separate the two propositions, we can ask whether what he takes for granted might in fact be contested.
 Must it be the case that we have to treat the construction of an appropriate meaning orientation as a contingent social fact?
 Or could it be that there are some structures that radically reduce, or even extinguish, the contingency in meaning construction?
 If there are, then we could accept the proposition that a social structure has to be interpreted in order to take effect, but reject the second argument: that this process of meaning construction might fail to come about.
 It might be that, pace Sewell, once a structure of this kind is put in place, we can be confident that its mere implantation is all that is needed for the appropriate meaning orientation to follow.
 I will try to show that class is just such a structure.